-BUDGET OVERVIEW: The revised FY 2007 operating budget is relatively flat compared to the approved FY 2007 operating budget.
-The proposed FY 2008 operating budget increases by approximately \$0.3 million compared to the FY 2007 revised budget.
-This increase reflects projected personnel services costs.
+BUDGET OVERVIEW: The revised FY 2007 operating budget increases by approximately \$1.2 million compared to the approved FY 2007 operating budget.
+This increase reflects funding for Low Impact Development (LID) grants and New Revenue Generation initiatives.
+The approved FY 2008 operating budget decreases by approximately \$1.0 million compared to the FY 2007 revised budget due mainly to a one time funding for LID and new revenue generation initiatives in the revised FY 2007 budget.